sunnylam13/ThreeSixtyFlow.js/README.md

 The original Jade node templating files I used are provided as well.

-You will find most of the test/demo code in `mixins.project.041415.1.jade`.
+You will find most of the test/demo code in `mixins.project.041415.1.jade`, `index.jade`.

 ### CSS